-Helena Bonham Carter puts in a magnificent performance as Princess Margaret in The Crown season three, as her marriage with Anthony Armstrong-Jones (Ben Miles) enters its death spiral.
+Helena Bonham Carter puts in a magnificent performance as Princess Margaret in season three of The Crown, as her marriage with Anthony Armstrong-Jones (Ben Miles) enters its death spiral.

 Meanwhile, both are engaged in extra-marital affairs – but it’s Margaret who faces public scrutiny, particularly for her affair with younger man Roddy Llewellyn.